ViperImaging/PublicGuides/quick_start_guide/README.md

 6. Restart the software to update the software version for newly licensed features.

 ## Adding a Camera
-1. From the left sidebar menu click *Cameras*
+1. From the left sidebar menu click *Cameras*.
 ![Example image: click cameras in the sidebar](./img/fig-10_click_cameras_sidebar.jpg)

 2. Click *Add New Camera* from the left sidebar.
 All available cameras will be displayed in the *List of Cameras Available* section.